ox-it/wl-11-migration/README.md

  - `git-switch` - Just sets up a mirror remote
  - `re-apply.sh` - Runs through all the commits that need to be applied to another folder.
+ - `merge-reh.sh` - Looks for all the `.rej` files and attempts to merge the changes in

 ## TODO